 The Willapa Trail, aka “Rails to Trails,” is a gorgeous path to take in the changing leaves.
 No matter which part of the 22-mile trek from Chehalis to Pe Ell you take, you are sure to see some beautiful fall colors.
-“I highly recommend a fall bike ride along this trail,” says Toni Weyman Droscher, communications consultant and social media coordinator for the Washington State Parks and Recreation Commission.
+“I highly recommend a fall bike ride along this trail,” says Toni Weyman Drescher, communications consultant and social media coordinator for the Washington State Parks and Recreation Commission.
 “While a lot of the trees are conifers, there are deciduous trees, such as maple and alder, along the way.
 It’s a lovely ride along an abandoned rail bed, so it’s mostly level.”

-If you are looking for a drive through beautiful leaves instead of a walk, definitely take Jackson highway.
-This gorgeous drive will take you by farm houses with trees and right through the beautiful forest that includes the Lewis and Clark State Park, clear to Toledo.
+If you are looking for a drive-through beautiful leaves instead of a walk, definitely take Jackson highway.
+This gorgeous drive will take you by farmhouses with trees and right through the beautiful forest that includes the Lewis and Clark State Park, clear to Toledo.
 It’s the perfect Sunday drive.

 Jackson Highway runs east of 1-5 from Chehalis to Toledo (both marked on map)

 The grounds of the Chehalis Timberland Library are stunning in the fall, and so are the tree-lined streets of the downtown area directly adjacent to it.
 It’s definitely a great place to walk with your dog on a cool fall day and enjoy the leaves.